dosbenjamin/eleventy-webpack-boilerplate/README.md

 # Eleventy/Webpack Boilerplate 🙈

-This boilerplate is a ready-to-go front-end workflow to start a new project using the static generator [Eleventy](https://www.11ty.dev) and [Webpack](https://webpack.js.org) to bundle assets.
+This boilerplate is a ready-to-go front-end workflow to start a new project using the static site generator [Eleventy](https://www.11ty.dev) and [Webpack](https://webpack.js.org) to bundle assets.
 Originally built for a personal use, the project is strongly opinionated but feel free to use and modify it.

 ## Get started 🎉